Work for hire: Works created by employees

+Furthermore, a work created by an employee can only be considered a work for hire if the employee did so while acting in the scope of their employment.
+This is determined by a three-step test.

 Teacher exception

 The application of the law to materials such as lectures, textbooks, and academic articles produced by teachers is somewhat unclear.
 The near-universal practice in education has traditionally been to act on the assumption that they were not work for hire.

 A number of court cases under the 1909 Copyright Act established the "teacher exception", providing that works created by university faculty were not considered works made for hire, even though they were created within the scope of their employment.
 Whether the teacher exception has been preserved under the 1976 Act has been highly debated, however.
 According to Dave Hansen, "Despite the massive number of copyrighted works authored by university faculty after the 1976 Act (well over a hundred million scholarly articles alone, not to mention books and other creative works), we have seen very few cases addressing this particular issue."

 Professor Elizabeth Townsend-Gard argues that the teacher exception has been "subsumed by a work-for-hire doctrine that the Supreme Court's definition of employment in CCNV v.
 Reid places teachers' materials under the scope of employment."
 However, many universities continue to treat works created by faculty as the intellectual property of their individual creators as a matter of academic tradition.
 Some universities, such as Yale, acknowledge that federal law makes these scholarly writings works for hire by default, but disclaim ownership of them with some exceptions.